-The most worrying part was the cost of the one time offers – something that all scam sites force on their potential customers.
+The most worrying part was the cost of the one time offers – something that all websites of this type force on their potential customers.

 The first was an upgrade of $198, then you were hit with domain name and hosting costs for $262.80.
 These charges are totally unnecessary and very expensive.

-One final sign of a potential scam is when you attempt to leave the website and a pop up offers you a too good to be true deal.
+One final sign of concern is when you attempt to leave the website and a pop up offers you a too good to be true deal.

-Let’s just say that Mobile Money Code has 4 or 5 pages of offer after offer as they make a final attempt to get their hands on your cash.
+Let’s just say that Mobile Money Code has 4 or 5 pages of offer after offer as they make a final attempt to get you to join.

 We’ve seen this type of marketing many times before…do not fall for it!

-From our own investigations we can only conclude that Mobile Money Code shows all the warning signs of being a scam, so for many reasons it should be avoided at all costs.
+From our own investigations we can only conclude that Mobile Money Code shows some very worrying signs, so for many reasons we cannot recommend it.